Walgreens to offer COVID-19 vaccine shots for kids ages 5-11 this weekend - NewsBreak

 Walgreens said it will begin administering Pfizer’s COVID-19 vaccine to 5- to 11-year-olds nationwide on Saturday.
 The pharmacy chain also emphasized how holiday travel could put the kids at risk of catching the virus.

-Starting Wednesday, parents and legal guardians can schedule an appointment by visiting the Walgreens website or calling 1-800-Walgreens.Health departments start taking COVID-19 vaccine appointments for kids
+Starting Wednesday, parents and legal guardians can schedule an appointment by visiting the Walgreens website or calling 1-800-Walgreens.Here’s what Ohio pediatricians are saying about the COVID-19 vaccine for kids

 The Food and Drug Administration has authorized the vaccine for the younger age group, with kids getting about one-third of the dose that is given to adults and teens.